The Ember tetra (Hyphessobrycon amandae) is also known as the Fire tetra thanks to the fish’s beautiful, glowing orange-red coloration.

 Water Temperature

-Ember tetras can tolerate a wide range of water temperatures, ranging from 73°F to 84°F.
+Ember tetras are tolerant of a range of water temperatures from 73°F to 84°F.

 Water Hardness and pH Range